| |

 Electric action with 4-manual console

-A new organ for the Church of the Ascension is being built by Pascal Quoirin of St. Didier, a town near Carpentras in Provence, France.
-This organ is to be completed by the end of 2010, and will be the first French-built organ ever to be installed in New York City.
-The core of the instrument will be a three-manual classical organ (Grand-Orgue, Positif, Echo/Récit, and Pédale) controlled by a three-manual mechanical action console.
-A second console of four manuals with electric action will control the classical core as well as many other stops intended for symphonic repertory, including a large French Romantic Grand Récit Expressif.
+A new organ for the Church of the Ascension was built by Pascal Quoirin of St. Didier, a town near Carpentras in Provence, France.
+This organ is the first French-built organ ever to be installed in New York City.
+The core of the instrument is a three-manual classical organ (Grand-Orgue, Positif, Echo/Récit, and Pédale) controlled by a three-manual mechanical action console.
+A second, movable console of four manuals with electric action controls the classical core as well as many other stops intended for symphonic repertory, including a large French Romantic Grand Récit Expressif.
 In particular, the organ has been designed to play the works of Olivier Messiaen, and includes every registration called for by Messiaen.

-The instrument will be situated in the front of the church on two sides of the chancel.
-Four organ facades—two on each side—will include elaborate wood carvings of peacocks, inspired by the peacocks of the 1880 marble reredos.
-Two trompettes en chamade, one on each side of the chancel, will face each other in the manner of the historic Spanish organs.
+The instrument is situated in the front of the church on two sides of the chancel.
+Four organ facades—two on each side—include elaborate wood carvings of peacocks, inspired by the peacocks of the 1880 marble reredos.
+Two trompettes en chamade, one on each side of the chancel, face each other in the manner of the historic Spanish organs.

 |